skullzarmy/Tusk/README.md

 ##`var M = new Mastodon(config)`

 Create a `Mastodon` instance that can be used to make requests to Mastodon's APIs.

+I advise that you use the [oauth](https://www.npmjs.com/package/oauth) package do get the user's access_token.
+You'll need to [register your app](https://github.com/Gargron/mastodon/wiki/API#oauth-apps) on Mastodon first as well.

 If authenticating with user context, `config` should be an object of the form:
 ```